Interview with Silvano Fiato | Tattoo Realism | Italy 10/05/2021

 Q: You're well known for your style.
 To be honest, when I think of tattoo realism I think of you and few other artists.
 Will you stick to this style or you will try something different in the feature?

 A: Thank you for your kind words!
-Well, yes I surely will stick to realism, my style, because that’s what I always do, since when I was a child and I used to draw or paint.
+Well, yes I surely will stick to realism, my style, because that’s what I always did.
+Since when I was a child and I used to draw or paint.
 Anyway I won’t hide, I love to experiment, to try new techniques or styles, sometimes just for a day.
 I love to evolve, to change, I really don’t want to keep doing the same thing over and over.

 Q: In which way you see your evolution as an artist all these years?
 How long has it been since the day you got your first client?